artygo8/FindSlots-42/README.md

  - **python signal**        `# for proper interruption handling`
  - **Firefox**              `# browser used by the bot`
  - **geckodriver**          `# needed by Selenium`

-## What you should expect

-While the program is working, it is displaying dots, just so you know its active.
-Once a slot is found, a *!* will appear and you will hear a sound.